SouthernMethodistUniversity/access/sections/blackbox.md

 When corporations, journalists, governmental entities, NGOs, non-profits, researchers keep their data sets and processes hidden, what issues can this raise around ethics and access?
 * If they don't keep their data sets hidden, can that also raise ethical issues?
 * How important is it to consult with disciplinary experts?
 Community members?
-* How does what your community incentivize encourage certain behaviors.
+* How does what your community incentivize encourage certain behaviors?

 We discussed some of this in our [Intro session](https://github.com/SouthernMethodistUniversity/intro/blob/master/sections/how.md).
 * "This past April, Tech Insider talked to experts in the fields of clinical pathology and laboratory medicine, microfluidics, and biomedical engineering to try to piece together an answer [on how the Theranos Edision machine was supposed to work].
 No one could figure it out conclusively, because as Dr. David Koch, president of the American Association for Clinical Chemistry and a professor at Emory University, said then, "It may be wonderful [or] it may bomb, but I really can't be more definitive because there's nothing to really look at, to read, to react to."[What we know about how Theranos' 'revolutionary' technology works](https://www.businessinsider.com/how-theranos-revolutionary-technology-works-2015-10) & [What Exactly Was The Theranos Edison Machine Supposed To Do?](https://www.refinery29.com/en-us/2019/03/224904/theranos-edison-machine-blood-test-technology-explained)